chadstolper/DGLOs/README.md

 - `alpha`: Initial energy of simulation.
 Higher value means rapid expansion, lower value means stagnated expansion.
 Default = 0.3.
 - `charge`: General pushing force of the simulation on Nodes.
 Default = -100.
 - `linkStrength`: Multiplier used when `weight = true` to calculated the pull between two Nodes where and Edge exisits.
 Default = 0.05
-### disableEnterExitColoring():
-Disables shading based on data direction.
-Coloring returns to attributes defined in `SVGAttrOpts`.

 ## Transformation and Data Traversal:
 ### transformNodeGlyphTo(NodeGlyphShape):